seanprashad/leetcode-patterns/README.md

 https://seanprashad.com/leetcode-patterns/.

-In addition to viewing the question list, companies that have previously asked the question in the past 6 months (_as of January 2020_) will be listed.
+In addition to viewing the question list, companies that have previously asked the question in the past 6 months (_as of December 2020_) will be listed.
 You can also use the checkboxes to mark which questions you've completed!

 ## Solutions